Skyrim - How to make a "Paladin"

-The Elder Scrolls V has no character class system in place so there is no set way to get a Paladin build in Skyrim in-game.
+The Elder Scrolls V: Skyrim has no class system in place so there is no set way to become a Paladin in-game.
 However, with the right combination of skills, weapons and armor, embodying one is in the realm of possibility.

 Of course to be a true-blue Paladin, you will need to commit to a few role-playing rules for the sake of flavor.
 For instance, you cannot take any quests from the Thieves Guild or associate yourself with the Dark Brotherhood as the conduct of such groups go against the strict moral codes a Paladin adheres to.

 Playing as a Paladin in-game involves making consistent choices that are not governed by any preset game check lists.
 That being said, this guide outlines a few ways to role play one in-game, although following these to the tee is certainly your choice.
 As it is with any open-world fantasy epic, it's always more fun to bend the rules a little in order to match the Dragonborn's unique quirks.